Fitting Prediction Rule Ensembles with R Package pre: Comparison with other packages

 Finally, \pkg{pre} and {\pkg{RegENDER}} are similar in that they apply regularization through boosting, sampling and global estimation of rule coefficients.
-The main difference between the two packages lies in the rule-generation approach employed. \cite{DembyKotl10} note that the main advantage of their approach, where rules are constructed directly based on impurity measures, yields the minimal value of the impurity measure as a natural stopping criterion for building rules.
-For decision trees one would have to set, for example, the maximal number of nodes or the minimal number of observations in terminal nodes.
-However, the unbiased tree induction algorithms employed by \pkg{pre} provide a natural stopping criterion through statistical testing.
-Furthermore, the maximum number of conditions that may appear in rules, as specified by the \code{maxdepth} argument of \code{pre}, provides an additional stopping criterion for building rules.
+The main difference between the two packages lies in the rule-generation approach employed. \cite{DembyKotl10} note that the main advantage of their approach is that the rules are constructed directly based on impurity measures.
+Specifying a minimum value for improvement of the impurity measure then yields a natural stopping criterion for building rules.
+However, the unbiased tree induction algorithms employed by \pkg{pre} also provide a natural stopping criterion, because the splitting is based on statistical testing.
+In addition, the maximum number of conditions that may appear in rules, as specified by the \code{maxdepth} argument of \code{pre}, provides an additional stopping criterion for building rules.